cakephp/bakery.cakephp.org/2022/05/21/cakephp_3104_released.rst

 The CakePHP core team is happy to announce the immediate availability of CakePHP 3.10.4.
-This is a maintenance and security release for the 3.10 branch that fixes a couple community reported issues, and patches a security vulnerability.
+This is a maintenance and security release for the 3.10 branch that fixes a community reported issue, and patches a security vulnerability.

 Security Fixes
 --------------